-The SDP which covers the local authority administrative areas of East Dunbartonshire, East Renfrewshire, Glasgow, Inverclyde, North Lanarkshire, Renfrewshire, South Lanarkshire and West Dunbartonshire, excluding that part of West Dunbartonshire that lies within the Loch Lomond and the Trossachs National Park, set out the strategic planning and spatial development strategy for the city region for the next twenty years and beyond.
+The SDP which covers the local authority administrative areas of East Dunbartonshire, East Renfrewshire, Glasgow, Inverclyde, North Lanarkshire, Renfrewshire, South Lanarkshire and West Dunbartonshire, excluding that part of West Dunbartonshire that lies within the Loch Lomond and the Trossachs National Park, sets out the strategic planning and spatial development strategy for the city region for the next twenty years and beyond.

-Clydeplan operates as a Joint Committee and comprises two Councillors from each of the eight constituent local authorities who, as a general rule are the Conveners and Vice-Conveners from the relevant Planning Committees/Boards of their respective authority.
+Clydeplan operates as a Joint Committee comprising two Councillors from each of the eight constituent local authorities who, as a general rule are the Conveners and Vice-Conveners from the relevant Planning Committees/Boards of their respective authority.

-Clydeplan have a responsibility to Scottish Ministers under the terms of the Planning etc (Scotland) Act 2006 to prepare, monitor and review a strategic plan on behalf of the member local authorities.
+Clydeplan have a responsibility to Scottish Ministers under the terms of the Planning etc (Scotland) Act 2006 (as amended), to prepare, monitor and review a SDP on behalf of the member local authorities.

-Clydeplan hopes you will engage with them in its preparation and development.
+Clydeplan hopes you will engage with them in the preparation and development of the SDP.